+Do not submit transcripts to MSU for the verification process.
 Transcripts sent directly to MSU CVM will not be evaluated as a part of your application.
 Late transcripts will not be accepted.

-If you are taking courses during summer 2020, wait until summer grades are posted before sending transcripts to VMCAS.
+If you are taking courses during summer 2021, wait until summer grades are posted before sending transcripts to VMCAS.
 VMCAS will only verify your transcripts one time during the admissions cycle.

-Communications - 6 semester hours
+Oral Communications - 3 semester hours